-In this post we take a look at how to enable encrypted DNS on iPhone.
+In this post, we have a look at how to enable encrypted DNS on iPhone.
 You can use this as a measure to improve your online privacy.
-First we will look at what DNS is and why it is important for online privacy as well as security.
+First, we will look at what DNS is and why it is important for online privacy as well as security.
 We then set up encrypted DNS for iOS.
-Note this is a new feature introduced in iOS14 so make sure you phone is up-to-date before starting.
+Note, this is a new feature introduced in iOS14, so make sure your phone is up-to-date before starting.
 We will also have a quick look at how to set up private DNS on Android.

 According to EFF Encrypted DNS could help close the biggest privacy gap on the internet .
 There is also a security implication.
 Malicious hackers could reroute your DNS traffic.
 As an example, they might send you to a clone of your bank’s website when you think you are accessing the real thing.
 Encrypting DNS is an extra step you can take to help mitigate this risk.

 Note that although someone snooping on your connection may still be able to see the IP addresses

 you visit (e.g. they sniff out you typed the domain name rodneylab.com in Safari, but they might

 184.108.40.206).
 Encrypted DNS is